In this article:

 Reassured summary icon

-Life insurance for inheritance tax [how it works: key points]
+Life insurance for inheritance tax [quick summary]

 Can you take out life insurance to cover inheritance tax?